esphome/esphome-docs/components/sensor/template.rst

 ===============

 .. seo::
-    :description: Instructions for setting up template sensors with esphomelib.
+    :description: Instructions for setting up template sensors with ESPHome.
     :image: description.png

 The ``template`` sensor platform allows you to create a sensor with templated values